 The federal minimum wage is the lowest hourly wage that employers are legally permitted to pay their employees.
 It is set by the federal government and applies to all businesses across the country.
 The current federal minimum wage is $7.25 per hour.

 In addition to the federal minimum wage, some states have their own minimum wage rates that are higher than the federal minimum wage.
 State minimum wages apply to all businesses within a particular state.
-As of January 1, 2024, there were 34 states with minimum wage rates higher than the federal minimum wage.
-The highest state minimum wage is in Washington, D.C., at $16.28 per hour.
+As of January 1, 2025, there are 30 states plus the District of Colombia (D.C.) with minimum wage rates higher than the federal minimum wage.
+The highest state minimum wage is in Washington at $16.66 per hour, but the highest rate in the nation goes to D.C. ($17.50/hour).

 Municipal minimum wages apply to businesses within a particular city or municipality.
 This is done to reflect the unique economic circumstances of their local communities.
-For example, the minimum wage in three of Ohio’s biggest cities, namely Columbus, Cleveland and Cincinnati, is $15.00 per hour, which is higher than the Ohio minimum wage governing the state.
 If an employee works in a city with a higher minimum wage, they are entitled to be paid the higher rate, regardless of the state minimum wage.
+This is true in counties in states such as California (LA county), Washington (Seattle), and New York (New York City).

 A final consideration that impacts the minimum wage is that there are a number of exemptions to the minimum wage law.
 These exemptions apply to certain types of employees or jobs.
 More on this below.